ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

 ---

 ## 2. What is Generative AI?
 Generative AI is a branch of AI that can create new content—such as text, images, music, or code—rather than just analyzing or acting on existing data.

+**Why learn GenAI?**
+- 80% of organizations are expected to use generative AI by 2026 (Gartner).
+- Generative AI is already transforming jobs in art, writing, marketing, science, and more.
+- The global market for generative AI is projected to reach $66 billion by 2030.

-**Key idea:** Generative AI learns from large amounts of data and then uses that knowledge to generate something new that didn’t exist before.
+**Key idea:** Generative AI learns from huge amounts of data and then uses that knowledge to generate something new that didn’t exist before.

+**Analogy:** If traditional AI is like a judge (deciding if an email is spam), generative AI is like an artist (creating a brand new email, story, or image).

 **Examples:**
 - ChatGPT writes essays, stories, or answers questions.